 This groundcover can be grown from pre-treated seed.
 To pre-treat seeds, soak overnight in hot water.
 This should break the seed dormancy.
 Then plant the seeds in a mix of 50:50 coarse river sand to native potting mix.
 Depending on conditions, seed should germinate within 10 days to three weeks.

-This is a fast growing groundcover that comes in two forms.
-Plants can have either a fine leaf or broader leaf.
+This is a fast growing groundcover that comes in two types – a fine leaf or broader leaf form.
 Myoporum parvifolium is also known as Creeping boobialla.
 The plant bears small white or pink flowers and creates a living mulch over the ground.
-It prefers full sun to part shade.
+It prefers full sun to part shade and struggles in full shade.

 At the Watson Micro-forest we planted it at the forest edges and in pollinator patches.
 This is so it gets enough sun to grow happily.